Cross-strait relations: Economy

 China is one of Taiwan's most important target for outward foreign direct investment (FDI).
 From 1991 to 2022, more than US$200 billion has been invested in China by Taiwanese companies, comprising over half of Taiwan's outward FDI annually before 2016.
 Much of Taiwanese-owned manufacturing, particularly in the electronics sector and the apparel sector, takes place in the PRC, with major companies like TSMC, Foxconn, and UMC establishing subsidiaries there.
 The investments helped the Taiwanese economy but also propelled China's economic rise.

 China is also Taiwan's largest trading partner, accounting for over 20 percent of total trade.
 China and Hong Kong together account for over 30 percent of Taiwan's exports.
 In 2022, Taiwan's trade surplus with mainland China and Hong Kong amounted to $100.4 billion.
 Electronic components, including semiconductor chips, lead in Taiwan's total exports to China.

 Neither China nor Taiwan is comfortable with mutual economic dependence, and each government has been driven to seek alternatives.
 China issued a "Made in China 2025" plan in 2015 to promote manufacturing.
 On the other hand, Taiwan has tried to reduce its economic reliance on mainland China through its "New Southbound Policy" since 2016.
 In 2022, Taiwan's total investments in the countries targeted by the policy outstripped investments in China for the first time.
 The number of Taiwanese working in China, including Hong Kong and Macau, also fell from over 400,000 before the COVID-19 pandemic to 217,000 in 2023.
-The proportion of Taiwanese overseas workers in China has dropped from a peak of 62% in 2011 to 35% in 2023.

 Since the governments on both sides of the strait do not recognize the other side's legitimacy, there is a lack of legal protection for cross-strait economic exchanges.
 The Economic Cooperation Framework Agreement (ECFA) was viewed as providing legal protection for investments.
 In 2014, the Sunflower Student Movement effectively halted the Cross-Strait Service Trade Agreement (CSSTA).

+Taiwan rejected China's offer for energy security through "reunification" amid the ongoing West Asian conflict, stating it had secured alternative liquefied natural gas supplies, despite receiving a third of its LNG from Qatar and no energy imports from China.